SamWibatt/VerilogSkeleton/README.md

 The idea is to make top.v the main module for the .bin file, and top_test.v is the testbench top module.
 You can have any number of submodules - see Makefile for how to organize this.

+Implements a blinky for testing, which you can pull out and replace with your own design.

 # Usage

 First, change the `BOARD` value in Makefile.icestorm to the board you plan to use.